bmeredith/solidity-json-writer/README.md

 Although the concept of `null` does not exist within Solidity, JsonWriter is capable of generating properties and values of `null`.

-The full API documentation for JsonWriter can be found in the [docs](docs/JsonWriter.md).

 ## License

 JsonWriter is released under the [MIT License](LICENSE).